How do you choose who teaches at PUGS?

 Who owns my course materials?

 You do!
-It is not unprecedented that a course topic has been taught using the same title by different instructors, which is a practice employed by a variety of schools.
-However, PUGS does not own your course slides, homework, or other materials shared in class.
+PUGS does not own your course slides, homework, or other materials shared in class.

 Can I teach a course through PUGS and also independently or through another school/venue?

 Absolutely.
-We ask that instructors not teach the same course at the same time in two different venues targeted to the same audiences in a way that directly competes with each other.
+We ask that instructors not teach the same course at the same time in two different venues targeted to the same audiences in a way so we don’t compete with each other.
 That said, we want PUGS to be part of your journey as a coach, a facilitator, an instructor.
-Our instructors are amazing people!
+Our instructors are amazing people and plenty have gone on to teach elsewhere, including their own schools!
 We want to support you, not limit you.

 What course format(s) are most common?

 Courses typically meet once a week for 4 weeks, and classes are between 90 and 120 minutes long.
-These courses are generally held on weekday evenings or afternoons, but that isn’t a hard or fast rule.
+These courses are generally held on weekday evenings, and some times on weekend mornings.

 We also have daylong and half-day courses.
 The timing, length, and frequency of courses can be modified based on what makes sense for the topic and instructor’s teaching style.